-e) any person who has not attended training required by the admission authority arranging the appeal panel.

-1.8 A person employed as a teacher or a teaching assistant by the local authority or the governing body of another school maintained by the authority may not be taken, by reason only of that employment, to have such a connection with the authority as mentioned in paragraph 1.7(d) above.
+- a) a member of the local authority which is the admission authority or in whose area the school in question is located; - b) a member or former member of the governing body of the school in question; - c) employed by the local authority or governing body of the school in question, other than as a teacher or teaching assistant5; - d) any person who has, or at any time has had, any connection with the authority, school or any person in sub-paragraph c) above which might reasonably be taken to raise doubts about that person's ability to act impartially; - e) any person who has not attended training required by the admission authority arranging the appeal panel. - 1.8 A person employed as a teacher or a teaching assistant by the local authority or the governing body of another school maintained by the authority may not be taken, by reason only of that employment, to have such a connection with the authority as mentioned in paragraph 1.7(d) above.
 A person who is a teacher or teaching assistant at a school may not be a member of an appeal panel for the consideration of an appeal for that school.
-A person may not be a member of an appeal panel for the consideration of a decision not to offer a child a place where they were involved in making that decision or provided information which contributed to the decision.

-1.9 Where a panel starts with three members, and one has to temporarily withdraw (for example because of illness), the panel must postpone the remaining hearings until the third panel member returns.
+A person may not be a member of an appeal panel for the consideration of a decision not to offer a child a place where they were involved in making that decision or provided information which contributed to the decision. - 1.9 Where a panel starts with three members, and one has to temporarily withdraw (for example because of illness), the panel must postpone the remaining hearing until the third panel member returns.
 If the panel member is unable to return, a replacement must be appointed and all appeals must be reheard.
-Any appeals which have been part heard before the withdrawal of the panel member must be reheard.
+Any appeals which have been partheard before the withdrawal of the panel member must be reheard.